katrinajaneczko/wordkrunch/README.md

 # wordkrunch
-Educational Pac-Man style game that allows users to practice words that are easy to misspell with
+Educational Pac-Man style game that allows users to practice word recognition.
+This is especially useful for users who have surface dyslexia resulting in difficulty reading and spelling.